amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 #failover_require_consensus = on
                                     # Perform failover when majority of Pgpool-II nodes
-                                    # aggrees on the backend node status change
+                                    # agrees on the backend node status change
                                     # (change requires restart)

 #allow_multiple_failover_requests_from_node = off